zhna123/battleship/README.md

 ## Introduction
 1. BATTLESHIP simulates the classic battleship game.
-2. Ship arrangements on the gameboards are random.
+2. Players can place their ships by dragging/dropping or skip to arrange ships randomly on the game board.
-3. Player will play against computer.
+3. Players play against computer.
-4. Player can choose who goes first.
+4. Players can choose who takes the first turn.

 ## Game Demo
 [BATTLESHIP DEMO](https://zhna123.github.io/battleship/)

 ## Future Work
-1. Player chooses ship arrangements by entering coordinates or drag/drop
-2. Human players mode - support playing on mobile device
+1. Human players mode - support playing on mobile device
-3. AI intelligence
+2. AI player

 ## Other
 1. The project is set up with webpack